Pycord-Development/pycord/docs/migrating_to_v2.rst

 Migrating to v2.0
 =================

-v2.0 introduced new discord features and
+v2.0 introduced new discord features and depcreated some old ones.

 Part of the redesign involves making application commands and components.
 These changes include a new :class:`Bot` instance, :class:`ui.View`, and a new :class:`ApplicationContext` class.
+If interested in creating them, please check out our :resource:`guide <guide>`.

 Python Version Change
 ---------------------